IbrahimParkar/LLM_Powered_Booking_Analytics_and_QA_System/README.md

    - This will install all the packages required to run the project.

 3. **Run `Preprocessing_and_Analytics.py`**:
    - This script handles data preprocessing and analytics.
-It directly downloads the dataset (`hotel_bookings.csv`) and processes the data to generate insights.
+It processes the data to generate insights.
    - It will create the following analytics reports:
      - Revenue trends over time
      - Cancellation rate as a percentage of total bookings